List of Star Wars creatures: Vornskr

+Voxyn

+Voyxn are large predatory creatures created by the Yuuzhan Vong.
+A hybrid of Myrkr origin Vornskr and Fero Xyn from the Yuuzahn Vong galaxy, they were created to hunt Jedi.
+Used by the Yuuzahn Vong they were force sensitive and soon became a nightmare to all Jedi.
+Abilities also included sonic blasts, flesh-melting acid, disease-coated claws, and a poisonous barbed tail.

 Vulptex

 Vulptices are fox-like animals, native to the mineral planet Crait.
 They live in caves under Crait's salt crust in groups called skulks.
 They are best known for their coats made of white crystalline bristles.